-Post traumatic stress disorder (PTSD) is a condition that is caused by a reaction to extreme stressors that posed the threat of death or extreme injury.
-Post traumatic stressors can include military combat, war, sexual assault, car accidents, natural disasters, terrorism or domestic violence.
-Those who suffer from PTSD can be a victim or witness to these stressors, and have a belief that they were going to die or their life was in danger.
+Post-traumatic stress disorder (PTSD) is a condition that is caused by a reaction to extreme stressors that posed the threat of death or extreme injury.
+Post-traumatic stressors can include military combat, war, sexual assault, car accidents, natural disasters, terrorism, or domestic violence.
+Those who suffer from PTSD can be survivors or witnesses to these stressors and have a belief that they were going to die or their life was in danger.

-While it is normal to have a fearful or distressing reaction to these type of events, those with PTSD experience an aftermath of chronic anxiety, flashbacks and/or nightmares that can last months or years after the traumatic event.
+While it is normal to have a fearful or distressing reaction to these types of events, those with PTSD experience the aftermath of chronic anxiety, flashbacks, and/or nightmares that can last months or years after the traumatic event.

-Posttraumatic Stress Disorder is a mental disorder than can develop in people who have experienced or witnessed extremely stressful events, including military combat, sexual assault, war crimes, natural disasters, car accidents, terrorist attacks, among others.
+Posttraumatic Stress Disorder is a mental disorder that can develop in people who have experienced or witnessed extremely stressful events, including military combat, sexual assault, war crimes, natural disasters, car accidents, and terrorist attacks, among others.

-Those with PTSD continue to reexperience the traumatic event in the form of nightmares, flashbacks or rumination long after the event has ended, usually months or years.
-The persistent thoughts of the event can cause sadness, anger and depression, as well as hypervigilance and and anxiety.
-Those struggling with symptoms may avoid certain places or people who remind them of the event, and may have an extreme reactions to sounds or other sensory experiences that trigger symptoms, such as a loud noise, certain smells associated with the traumatic event or fear of crowded spaces.
+Those with PTSD continue to reexperience the traumatic event in the form of nightmares, flashbacks, or rumination long after the event has ended, usually months or years.
+The persistent thoughts of the event can cause sadness, anger, and depression, as well as hypervigilance and anxiety.
+Those struggling with symptoms may avoid certain places or people who remind them of the event and may have extreme reactions to sounds or other sensory experiences that trigger symptoms, such as a loud noise, certain smells associated with the traumatic event, or fear of crowded spaces.

-Additional symptoms may include survivor’s guilt, shame, isolation and feeling of emptiness, disconnection with others whom they believe don’t understand their distress, anger, mistrust of others and difficulty expressing emotions.
-Those struggling with PTSD may also go through a cyclical process of reexperiencing, avoiding and numbing, that may include substance abuse.
+Additional symptoms may include survivor’s guilt, shame, isolation, feelings of emptiness, disconnection with others whom they believe don’t understand their distress, anger, mistrust of others, and difficulty expressing emotions.
+Those struggling with PTSD may also go through a cyclical process of reexperiencing, avoiding, and numbing, which may include substance abuse.

-The diagnosis for PTSD requires that a person be exposed to a traumatic event, although people struggling with posttraumatic stress can indirectly be exposed to an extreme stressors – such as a close family members who died in a violent way and meet the criteria for PTSD.
+The diagnosis of PTSD requires that a person be exposed to a traumatic event, although people struggling with posttraumatic stress can indirectly be exposed to extreme stressors – such as close family members who died violently and meet the criteria for PTSD.

-While there is uncertainty regarding the causes of poststraumatic stress disorder, there are several factors that can trigger PTSD symptoms.
+While there is uncertainty regarding the causes of post-traumatic stress disorder, there are several factors that can trigger PTSD symptoms.
 Those include:

 One theory on the trigger of PTSD involves our “flight or fight” response system that triggers “survival” mode.
-Flashbacks or rumination about the traumatic event may trigger our survival mechanism and we begin to believe we need to relieve or reexperience the event so we can better prepare for it in the future.
-However, relieving the experience doesn’t allow healing or processing of the event itself.
+Flashbacks or ruminations about the traumatic event may trigger our survival mechanism and we begin to believe we need to relive or re-experience the event so we can better prepare for it in the future.
+However, reliving the experience doesn’t allow healing or processing of the event itself.